-Infection is most common among kids between 1 and 12 years old, but also occurs in:
+Infection is most common among kids between 1 and 12 years old, but also affects:

 As you might guess by its name, this skin disorder is contagious, and can be passed from one person to another.
-It is unknown how long the rash and virus may be contagious.
+It is unknown how long the rash and virus might be contagious.

 Molluscum contagiosum is caused by the molluscum contagiosum virus (MCV), a member of the poxvirus family.
-This virus thrives in warm, humid climates and in areas where people live very close together.
+This virus thrives in warm, humid climates and in areas where people live in close quarters.

 Once someone has molluscum contagiosum, it can be spread from one part of the body to another by scratching or rubbing the bumps and then touching another part of the body.

 Molluscum contagiosum also can be spread between sexual partners.

 Because it is a skin infection, the only real sign or symptom of molluscum contagiosum are the small round pink, white, or skin-colored mollusca on the skin.
 These bumps are filled with a white, waxy pus core that contains the virus, and might have a shiny or "pearly" look.

 Each molluscum starts out as a very small spot about the size of a pinhead and grows over several weeks into a larger bump that might become as large as a pea or pencil eraser.
 A tiny dimple (indentation) often develops on the top of each molluscum.